JalalUddin7/AIForGoodCurriculum/Lab1/Lab1.md

 # Workshop 1

-### Please add any content that is relevant for Workshop 1 to this directory.
+### Please add any content that is relevant for Workshop 1 to this directory (/Lab1).

 Prerequisites for the Cohort attending the session: